skip to main content

 The zombie apocalypse usually comes in the form of some sort of disease spread through blood, bites, and barely recognizable undead bodies chasing down the living.

-To survive the existential event, we analyzed the US for population density in each state, the gross receipts of farms per capita, and each state’s electricity percentage from solar.
+To survive the existential event, we analyzed the US for population density in each state, the gross receipts of farms per capita, yearly search volume for mountain dew and ramen per state, and each state’s electricity percentage from solar.

 Our ranking rationale?
 More (undead) people, more problems.
 You’ll need farms for food and trading with other tribes.
 And you might want to get some electric juice from a stable source like the sun, instead of the usual electric plants possibly overrun by cannibalistic corpses.